krukai/interactive_marker_tf2/README.md

 interactive_marker_tf2
 ======================

->This package connects interactive markers with tf2.
+> A ROS package that connects interactive markers with tf2.

 This package provides means to make interactive markers from any interactive marker server available as transforms.